 /

-Will Your ERP System Integrate With CRM?
+What CRMs Will Your ERP Integrate With?

-Will Your ERP System Integrate With CRM?Enterprise Resource Planning (ERP) and Customer Relationship Management (CRM) are two products that go great together.
+Enterprise Resource Planning (ERP) and Customer Relationship Management (CRM) are two different yet complementary products that can work well together.

 SAP ERP

 As one of the world’s largest business software companies, it’s no surprise that SAP offers both ERP and CRM products.
 A standalone product, SAP ERP is a collection of modules that the end user can purchase to create their own customized ERP solution.
 SAP CRM is also a customizable collection of modules that can be integrated into the ERP solution.
-As such, the CRM is not available as a standalone solution, and can only be purchased in addition to ERP.
+As such, the CRM is not available as a standalone solution and can only be purchased in addition to ERP.

-For other popular CRM vendors such as Microsoft Dynamics CRM, Salesforce.com, and SugarCRM, a customized connector or third-party application is necessary to integrate with SAP ERP.
+For other popular CRM vendors such as Microsoft Dynamics CRM, Salesforce, and HubSpot, a customized connector or third-party application is necessary to integrate with SAP ERP.
 Since customizations and individual needs will vary widely, your mileage may vary.

 Oracle ERP